- List of CHI Books

 The workshop will be led by one of, or a combination of, the following instructors:

-William James, DSc, PhD, P.E., Professor Emeritus of Engineering at Guelph University and CEO of CHI, is an internationally recognized authority on stormwater runoff, with over 40 years experience in research, teaching, and consulting to consultants and government agencies.
+William James, DSc, PhD, P.Eng., Professor Emeritus of Engineering at Guelph University and Founding President of CHI, is an internationally recognized authority on stormwater runoff, with over 40 years experience in research, teaching, and consulting to consultants and government agencies.
 He has published 20 books, over 200 technical papers, and has presented professional courses throughout the world.
 Dr. James has supported SWMM from its earliest distribution, developing the first PC version in 1984.
 For more information, please see: http://www.soe.uoguelph.ca/webfiles/wjames/

-Robert James, BSc(Eng), P.E., has worked for CHI for 18 years, both as a software programmer and as a consultant on a wide variety of urban and watershed drainage management projects, He has conducted many workshops on SWMM in the USA, Canada and overseas over the past 14 years, and has headed the development of PCSWMM from its DOS days (1992) to the current PCSWMM release.
+Robert James, BSc.(Eng), P.Eng., President and CEO of CHI, where he as worked for over 25 years, both as a software programmer and as a consultant on a wide variety of urban and watershed drainage management projects, He has conducted many workshops on SWMM in the USA, Canada and overseas over the past 16 years, and has headed the development of PCSWMM from its DOS days (1992) to the current PCSWMM release.

 C. Gibson Chen, Ph.D, P.E. is the President of Avetin Engineering Ltd., a firm specializing in modeling, water resources planning, and infrastructure design.
 He worked in large consulting firms and involved various types of projects before founding his company.
 His background and experience includes flow meter installation and data collection, flow data QA/QC and statistical analysis, hydrological and hydraulic models, sewer system planning and design, stormwater BMP and treatment, and wastewater treatment improvements.
 He has been a SWMM user 1995, and has developed numerous models in Ohio, and has been using PCSWMM for several large modeling projects since 2002.